s0nik42/lotus-farcaster/README.md

 ![SCREENSHOT](https://github.com/s0nik42/lotus-farcaster/raw/main/screenshots/screenshot001.png)

 # lotus-farcaster
-is a Visualization and Analytics tool for [Lotus](https://github.com/filecoin-project/lotus) Filecoin node It leverages [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/) and Python.
+is a Visualization and Analytics tool for [Lotus](https://github.com/filecoin-project/lotus) Filecoin node.
+Developped in cooperation with Protocol Labs.
+It leverages [Prometheus](https://prometheus.io/), [Grafana](https://grafana.com/) and Python.

+## Contribution
+* Donation Filcoin Address : f3v3lj5jrsvv3nwmsvvj57yyty6ndb27oyi4yaqhwzst3emdv25hefna6vxhtpjb5pytwahdod67syxjyzba3q
+* This is an individual open source project, not backed by any companies.
+If you like it please consider contributing by reaching me out or donate.

+Thank you !

 ## How it works
 lotus farcaster comes with 2 Components :